The New

 Dumas' father) enlist in the French army on the condition

 that he not use the real family name.
-This son became a
+The son became a

-general in the army of Napoleon, and his son, our hero,
+general in Napoleon's army, and his son, our hero,

-was born on July 24—the fifth of Thermidor in the tenth
+was born July 24—the 5th of Thermidor in the 10th

 year of the Republic—as "Alexander Dumas Davy de la